pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 end
 ```

-Our test file needs to end with a `__test` suffix and has `.exs` extension.
+Our test file needs to end with a `_test` suffix and have a `.exs` extension.
 It's a module and the first line `use ExUnit.Case` must be including support for those `test`.
 It's not `def` like the last time we defined a function.

-Ok, this is failing because it is testing the generated code.
+Ok, this is failing because it was testing the generated code.
 Let's fix it.

 ```elixir
 defmodule HelloTest do